alphagov/govuk-frontend/src/components/fieldset/README.md

 See the [main README quick start guide](https://github.com/alphagov/govuk-frontend#quick-start) for how to install this component.

-## Introduction

-The fieldset element is used to group several controls within a web form.
-The legend element represents a caption for the content of its parent fieldset.

 ## Guidance and Examples

 Find out when to use the fieldset component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/fieldset).